dennycn/PCI/README.md

-PCI
+PCI - Programming Collective Intelligence
 ===

 This is the example code from the book:

 Programming Collective Intelligence By Toby Segaran.
 Copyright 2007 Toby Segaran, 978-0-596-52932-1